 Link to original recipe - Vegan Red Curry with Tofu and Vegetables - https://veganlovlie.com/vegan-red-curry-tofu-vegetables

 As an Amazon Associate and member of other affiliate programs, we earn a small commission from qualifying purchases at no extra cost to you.
-This helps us to maintain this blog and keep providing free recipes for you to access.
+This helps us to maintain this blog and keep providing free recipes for you to enjoy.

 Amount Per Serving: Calories: 280 Total Fat: 17g Saturated Fat: 7g Trans Fat: 0g Unsaturated Fat: 2g Cholesterol: 0mg Sodium: 739mg Carbohydrates: 26g Fiber: 6g Sugar: 8g Protein: 9g